Skip to Content

 The primary condition is that this imitation should have an opalescence effect (a unique play of colors that occurs in opals).
 Such an imitation under the name “opalite” was first noticed at the Gem and Lapidary Dealers Association (GLDA) Tucson show in February 1988.

-The well-known gemological laboratory GIA conducted a series of studies on this substance and found that it is plastic with a unique internal structure, which gives the opalescence effect.
+The renowned gemological laboratory GIA conducted a series of investigations on this substance, discovering that it is pliable with a distinct internal structure that produces the opalescence effect.

-This effect is produced by the close-packed structure assumed by the minute (150-300 nm) polystyrene spheres during the slow sedimentation process by which the material is formed in the laboratory.
+This appearance is caused by the close-packed structure taken by the small (150-300 nm) polystyrene spheres during the lengthy sedimentation process that forms the material in the laboratory.

-Because of the realistic play-of-color, these imitations cannot be separated conclusively from either natural or synthetic opals based on unaided visual observation alone.
+Because of the realistic play of hue, these imitations cannot be distinguished from natural or synthetic opals with unassisted visual inspection alone.

 Further study of this issue revealed that the term “opalite” existed long before 1988 and was referred to as a natural substance.
 Indeed, the term “opalite” can be found in American geological dictionaries from the 1940s.